debrouwere/jobs/README.md

 ### Programmatically

-Alternatively, you can run `jobs init` which will tell you the sha hashes for each command, so you can run the custom Redis job commands using [evalsha](http://redis.io/commands/evalsha).
+The simplest (but not easiest) way to interact with Jobs from your program is to run the custom Redis job commands using [evalsha](http://redis.io/commands/evalsha).
+This works great and requires no library support, but it's also quite verbose.

-While interacting with Jobs through Redis works great, it's also quite verbose.
-For Lua, there's client library that makes things easier:
+For Lua and [Python](https://github.com/debrouwere/jobs.py), there's client libraries that makes things easier:

 ```lua
 -- high-level client library